This early hands-on book matters less as a map of today's stack and more as a snapshot of the first real engineering skeleton around GPT applications.

 - Parts of the API and model lineup are outdated compared with the 2026 landscape.

-- The plugin section reflects a pre-GPTs product era.
+- The plugin section reflects a transitional pre-GPTs product era.

-- Evaluation, guardrails, and production reliability are covered only at a basic level.
+- Evaluation, guardrails, and reliability in live systems are covered only at a basic level.

 Demo apps covered in the book